bwcgn/chainfaces-elimination/README.md

 7. Once it's merged, you will get the prize

 # What you are competing for
-You will get X Random CFAs from our community wallet.
+You will get 3 Random CFAs from our community wallet.